GaluzaCZ/lsrp_vehicleshop/README.md

 ## LibertyState Vehicleshop

-**Vehicleshop** created for ESX using OX Library options to dynamically load and unload points, peds and utilizes its locales functions.
+**Vehicleshop** created for OX using OX Library options to dynamically load and unload points, peds and utilizes its locales functions.
 In future updates custom dependencies may occur which I will not share publicly as it's part of my own RP server.

 ## Support